JeffWDH/tarball.ca-comments/README.md

-Repo to be used for tarball.ca utterances only.
+Repo to be used for tarball.ca comments only.